-Gathering between 10 and 40 participants, these 4 or 5-day medium-size events enable participants to focus on a specific area.
+Gathering between 5 and 50 participants, these 2 to 5 days medium-size events enable participants to focus on a specific area.
 They run alongside other workshops or larger events.
 The format is particularly well-adapted to projects funded for example by the CNRS Groupements de recherche (GDR) or by the Agence Nationale de la Recherche (ANR).
 They can also be the perfect way to organize a celebratory event (e.g. "Lagrange Days" or "30 Years of Wavelets").

 Contrary to larger conferences and schools that need to be scheduled two years before they take place, proposals for workshops can be received at any time.
 A decision is made within 4-6 weeks and specific dates are then arranged directly with the organizers.